Q&A on UWCSEA admissions

 What are the Meet and Play sessions for K1 to Grade 1 applicants?
 How do I prepare my child for it?

-Every K1 applicant based in Singapore will be invited to a ‘Meet and Play’ session with our K1 team.
-This short play session in our K1 classrooms will take approximately 45 minutes, supervised by our K1 teachers.
+Every K1 and K2 applicant based in Singapore will be invited to a ‘Meet and Play’ session with our Infant School team.
+This short play session in our Infant classrooms will take approximately 45 minutes, supervised by our Infant School teachers.
 The children will be given an opportunity to explore the environment and meet some of our teachers.
 During these sessions our teachers will determine if our learning programme is a good match for the needs of the child.

 There is no preparation required from you or your child.
 It will help to ensure that your child is well hydrated, and they have had a snack to keep them going before this session.

-What is the Immersion Programme for High School applicants?
+What is the Virtual Immersion Programme for High School applicants?

-Following our initial eligibility review of the application, applicants who meet our entry criteria are invited to an Immersion Day as the next stage in our application review process.
-Conducted virtually in this application cycle, the Immersion Day includes interactive activities and an interview.
+Following our initial eligibility review of the application, applicants who meet our entry criteria are invited to a Virtual Immersion Programme (VIP) as the next stage in our application review process.
+The VIP includes interactive activities and an interview.

-To ensure a diverse group of participants and programme timings that suit the applicant's time zones, each applicant is assigned a particular date, and parents are given at least two weeks notice of the date and time of the immersion programme.
+To ensure a diverse group of participants and VIP timings that suit the applicant's time zones, each applicant is assigned a particular date, and parents are given at least two weeks notice of the date and time of the VIP.

-Involving up to 16 applicants, each event includes interactive activities and an interview.
+Around 16 applicants, each event includes interactive activities and an interview.
 Applicants participate in a discussion forum and activities led by Admissions staff and UWCSEA High School students.
-Applicants are also interviewed by a member of our High School educational or Boarding Programme leadership team, depending on whether they are day or boarding applicants.
+Applicants are also interviewed by a member of our High School or Boarding teams, depending on whether they are day or boarding applicants.

-To align with our application deadlines, applicants are scheduled to Immersion Days as follows:
+To align with our application deadlines, applicants are scheduled to VIPs as follows:

 Round 1 offer deadline: October to December